sabaiitj/Climate-Change-Survey/README.md

 ## Problem Statement

-We are a team of data scientists entrusted with the task of providing a methodology to create an awareness campaign for climate change.
-We have a meeting with key members of the staff of John Kerry - Special Presidential Envoy for Climate to discuss the demographics of the nation in the context of their belief in global warming.
-Leveraging their internal marketing and public service announcement capabilities, they want to know the types of people they should reach out to, especially those on the fence.
+We are meeting with key members of the staff of John Kerry - Special Presidential Envoy for Climate - to discuss the characteristics of the nation in the context of their belief in global warming
+Leveraging their internal marketing and public service announcement capabilities, they want to know the types of people they should investigate further for reaching out to.
+A major boon will be to convince persons that don’t believe global warming is happening otherwise.

+**What types of characteristics and features have the largest effect on whether or not a person believes global warming is happening?**

 ## The Data